July Birthstone

 July Birth Flower: Larkspur & Water Lily

-July's birth flowers — the larkspur and water lily — share ruby's themes of passion, positivity, and resilience.
-Both the vibrant larkspur and the fiery ruby radiate the bold, joyful energy of midsummer.
+July's birth flowers (larkspur and water lily) share ruby's themes of passion and resilience.
+Both pair well with the bold energy of midsummer.

 Explore July's Birth Flowers